Showing posts with label Social Justice & Human Rights. Show all posts

 Eid'l Fitr: A Moment of Peace

-After a month-long of battles between the Philippine Government forces and the local terrorist group, finally our Muslim and Christian brothers and sisters in the city of Marawi in Mindanao have a glimpse of a peaceful hour for today's celebration of Eid'l Fitr or the end of Ramadan a meaningful religious festival to break the 30-day fasting.
-Though a short duration of ceasefire, it may have given them hope to escape and to live a peaceful life away from their devastated city.
+After a month-long battle between the Philippine Government forces and the local terrorist group, finally, our Muslim and Christian brothers and sisters in the city of Marawi in Mindanao have a glimpse of a peaceful hour for today's celebration of Eid'l Fitr, or the end of Ramadan a meaningful religious festival to break the 30-day fasting.
+Though a short ceasefire, it may have given them hope to escape and live peacefully away from their devastated city.

-As I reflect on the significance of this religious celebration, we are in solidarity with our Muslim brothers and sisters who sacrificed their life to achieve a peaceful living.
-Islam as a religion of peace brings a message of hope and not to instill fear and terror among fellow Islamic faithful; may be opposite of the current events where a fearful people cries for justice, unity, solidarity and peace they deserve.
+As I reflect on the significance of this religious celebration, we are in solidarity with our Muslim brothers and sisters who sacrificed their lives to achieve a peaceful life.
+Islam, as a religion of peace, brings hope and does not instill fear and terror among fellow Islamic faithful; it may be the opposite of the current events where fearful people cry for the justice, unity, solidarity, and peace they deserve.
 As a Christian in faith, I condemn the evil acts of terrorism and wars brought by greed and selfishness.
-Even the religion of peace would have condemned the same adversity that they have experienced for a long time.
-A never-ending conflict and war in the region resulted to political instability and has affected the social and moral welfare of the people.
-The psychological traumas in children and even adults will forever leave a permanent scar in their being.
-Unless they rise up to adversity, they will continue to suffer until the end of their days.
+Even the religion of peace would have condemned the same adversity they have experienced for a long time.
+A never-ending conflict and war in the region resulted in political instability and has affected the social and moral welfare of the people.
+The psychological traumas in children and even adults will forever leave a permanent scar on their being.
+Unless they rise to adversity, they will continue to suffer until the end of their days.

-We are not certain of what the future will bring to the people of Marawi, but we are one in prayers for their rehabilitation their hopeful journey to recovery.
-It may be a spiritual test, but part of the recovery is to understand the nature of the Divine.
-A Violent God in Our Time would punish his people for the greater good and eventually achieve a heaven on earth living.
+We are unsure what the future will bring to the people of Marawi, but we are one in prayers for their rehabilitation their hopeful journey to recovery.
+It may be a spiritual test, but part of the recovery is understanding the nature of the Divine.
+A Violent God in Our Time would punish his people for the greater good and eventually achieve a heaven-on-earth life.
 Everyone can become a victim and a sacrifice for the future of humanity.
 It may be unjust, but that's the present reality in this world.
-People can kill others for the sake of wealth, power and influence; a dictator can order a massive killing of his own people; countries may bombed a non-allied nation.
+People can kill others for wealth, power, and influence; a dictator can order a massive killing of his people; countries may bomb a non-allied nation.
 There's really evil in this world that is trapped in the hearts and minds of the radicals.

-People are getting anxious, fearful and powerless.
+People are getting anxious, fearful, and powerless.
 Nations are getting upset and always on fire.
 The world is getting so chaotic that we sometimes ask, Is There A Divine Light in A troubled Nation?
-This might give clarity and answer to the untoward events that are happening everywhere.
+This might give clarity and answer to the untoward events happening everywhere.
 In situations like this, we remain steadfast and faithful to the most powerful force in the universe.
-When human being has lost its divinity, we again go through the process of purification to regain the divinity that is lost.
-With perseverance and faith in God, we can become whole again if there's a belief that There's A Certain Holiness in You.
-Humanity has to regain the lost beingness, so we can live in harmony and camaraderie with our brothers and sisters with different faith.
+When a human being has lost its divinity, we again go through the process of purification to regain the divinity that is lost.
+With perseverance and faith in God, we can become whole again if there's a belief that There's A Certain Holiness in Us.
+Humanity must regain the lost being, so we can live in harmony and camaraderie with our brothers and sisters with a different faith.
 We are one nation that belongs to one world with universal feelings and emotions.
-We can always make a difference in other people's wellbeing through our loving and compassionate nature.
-No matter what race you and I belong, our spiritual nature guides and directs us towards our purpose to live and reign peace and harmony in our hearts forever.
+We can always make a difference in other people's well-being through our loving and compassionate nature.
+No matter what race you and I belong to, our spiritual nature guides and directs us toward our purpose to live and reign peace and harmony in our hearts forever.

 © 2017 Del Cusay